-It's not all about WhatsApp you know, there are tons of instant messengers out there, we’ve got a roundup of the ten best the Android platform has to offer, along with screenshots and feature lists so you can best choose which one suits your individual tastes and needs.
-So, here are the best instant messenger apps for Android.
+It's not all about WhatsApp you know, there are tons of instant messengers out there.
+We’ve rounded up ten of best the Android platform has to offer, along with screenshots and feature lists so you can best choose which one suits your individual tastes and needs.
+Here are the best instant messenger apps for Android.

 Messenger: because everybody has Facebook